-Representing Malaysia at Rio 2016, national golfer and newly appointed Friend of Hugo Boss Gavin Green competed as part of the nation’s latest generation of pride and hope.
+Representing Malaysia at Rio 2016, national golfer and (back then) newly appointed Friend of Hugo Boss Gavin Green competed as part of the nation’s latest generation of pride and hope.
 One of his most recent achievements came at the 2020 Saudi International where Gavin, now 26 years old and towering at over six-feet, is reported to have delivered one of his finest performances, finishing third in a tie.

 In light of his prolific career, one can only imagine the sacrifice and extra work that Gavin has had to endure and put in on his way to becoming one of Malaysia’s most promising golfers today.
 Photographed exclusively for August Man Malaysia, Gavin Green embodies the Hugo Boss style, wearing the latest key looks from spring/summer 2020.

 What was it like growing up, juggling studies, friends, golf and tournaments at the same time?

 I used to skip a lot of school for golf.
 It was just very different.
 I would come back and be that much far behind whatever the class was teaching.
 I had to do a lot of one-on-one tuition and work extra hard just to get everything back on track.
 I did my PMR, and then SPM, prior to which I took six months off and did nothing else but study because I knew I had to pass the exams and go to college.